nelup20/nelup20/README.md

 ## About 🤖

 I'm a software developer working primarily in Java.
-Before working with Java professionally, I've mainly had (hobbyist) experience with JavaScript and Python.
+Before working professionally with Java, I've mainly had (hobbyist) experience with JavaScript and Python.
 Things/Topics I'm currently learning:
  * C
  * Android dev with Java